 In the end, getting links from pages with high PA and DA scores will do more for your SEO efforts than those with high PageRank and mozRank scores alone.
 Even the SEOmoz engineers agree PageRank is green pixie dust so it might be a good idea to not place too much emphasis on using the mozRank metric over others.

 The social media scores are a simple a collection of counts, they show how many likes, shares, G+1’s and tweets a domain receives.

 These social media “counts” are not factored into the Authority scores.
 The information may be simple, but it’s good to know given the emphasis placed on social media signals these days.

 - Inbound Links.
-This options show the Title and URL of the pages linking to you.
+These options show the Title and URL of the pages linking to you.
 You can filter results to show followed and unfollowed links as well as those using 301 redirects.
 When I compared reporting accuracy between OSE and Yahoo!
-Site Explorer plus a third commercial tool, I found all three sites reported almost/close to/within acceptable ranges the same back links so OSE appears to be fairly accurate here.
+Site Explorer plus a third commercial tool, I found all three sites reported almost/close to/within acceptable ranges the same backlinks so OSE appears to be fairly accurate here.

 - Top Pages.
 Best pages on the domain according to Page Authority.

 - Linking Domains.
 Shows root domains linking to you.